koskrit/Angular-App-1/README.md

 A Showcase project made for the company Indice

-This project is a simple Angular CMS frontend that implements the OPENID authentication standards using an IdentityServer4 and fetches data from a .NET Core WebAPI backend.
+This project is a simple Angular & Tailwind CMS frontend that implements the OPENID authentication standards using an IdentityServer4 and fetches data from a .NET Core WebAPI backend.

-## Uses
+## Created on

 - Angular CLI: 17.1.1
-- Node: 19.6.1 or higher
+- Node: 19.6.1
 - Package Manager: npm 9.4.0
 - OS: win32 x64